nidhis98/UFOs/README.md

 2. Results

-	As shown below, the filter table has five options to choose from to narrow down a user’s search results.
+	As shown below, the filter table has five options to choose from to narrow down a userâ€™s search results.
 Depending on which UFO sighting(s) the user is searching for, one or more of the five filters can be applied (Figure 1).